Warman Design and Build Competition 2025 Rules

 Challenge

-Your team of student engineers has been set the task of designing and building a scale, demonstration system which is capable of safely depositing six fur covered pods into the ground mounted incinerator mouth.
-Over the last 36 years, Earth’s engineering students have rendered invaluable assistance with such engineering problems, and we anticipate you will again be successful on this thirty-seventh occasion.
+Your team of student engineers has been set the task of designing and building a reduced scale, demonstration system which is capable of collecting three model meteorites and safely depositing them into the storage bunker.
+Over the last 37 years, Earth’s engineering students have rendered invaluable assistance with such engineering problems, and we anticipate you will again be successful on this thirty-eighth occasion

 Context

-The Gondwanans have once again asked for assistance from Earth’s student engineers to design a system to deposit the seed pods into the mouth of their incinerator before they distribute their seeds.
+The Gondwanans have once again asked for assistance from Earth’s student engineers to design a system to collect and deposit the meteorites into a storage bunker.
 A scaled down prototype of their design will be manufactured and demonstrated.

 Objective

-Prototype a reduced scale, proof-of-concept transport system, later referred to as the “system”, which will precisely deliver scale representations of the seed pods, from their respective settling zones to the incinerator.
-Referring to Figure 1, the team will have freedom to position their prototype device at any chosen location within the respective boundaries.
-The seed pods will be simulated using tennis balls.
+Prototype a reduced scale, proof-of-concept transport system, later referred to as the “system”, which will precisely deliver scale representations of the meteorites, from their respective settling zones to the storage bunker.
+Referring to Figure 1, the autonomous system will start from a safe area defined by the Start Zone.
+The meteorites will be simulated using a tennis ball, a racquetball and a table tennis ball (hence forth referred to as “balls”) which will be randomly distributed in a 3 x 3 grid.
+The system must traverse narrow gaps and potentially unstable terrain which is simulated by a pivoting plane or seesaw.
 Size constraints require your system to fit within an imaginary 400 mm sided cube.
-When activated via a single starting action, your system will autonomously move the pods (in the order of your choice) and deliver them to the incinerator.
+When activated via a single starting action, your system will autonomously collect the balls, negotiate the seesaw, or narrow gaps and deliver them to the storage bunker, shown as the ball deposit zone.
 The maximum allowed time for the operation is 120 seconds.